 Back in January, I organized a fly fishing trip with my children’s school, to Tailwaters Lodge, where I recently represented the buyer, Bruce Cote.
 The lodge is just upriver from the Riverview Ranch on the South Holston River, which is a fantastic family compound available on an incredible stretch of water.
 The fishing trip provided […]

-An article by William Cooper, Fay Ranches Southeast Broker Plantations evoke an intense sense of place.
+By William Cooper, Fay Ranches Southeast Broker Plantations evoke an intense sense of place.
 In the Lowcountry, it’s about the salty perfume in the air and the ebb and flow of the tide.
-The marsh grass swaying in the breeze, and oysters living in the mud, making racks to break the current, creating […]
+The marsh grass swaying in the breeze, and oysters living in the mud, making racks to break the current, creating an ever-changing […]

 By George “Mac” E. McGee IV Utilizing Traditional And Progressive Methodology To Enhance Your Property’s Recreational Hunting And Fishing Value While Improving The Core Value Of Your Investment-grade “working” Southeastern Land Property.
 Many people simply construct a new fishing lake, create a new dove field, or plant new deer and turkey food plots thinking it […]